-The faculty make admission offers in March and April.
-You will be notified by letter or email as soon as decision has been reached.
+The CSE Graduate Admissions Committee, comprised of faculty, begin making admission offers in January and continue through April.
+You will be notified by email once a decision has been made.

 If something is missing from your file that is necessary for our decision, we will contact you regarding the missing item.

 There is an on-line process for checking application status through the Rackham Graduate School.
-However, this will only indicate whether a decision has been made; it will not inform you of any missing documents.
-We urge you to submit all supporting documents online in order to get instant confirmation.
+However, this will only indicate whether a decision has been made.
+CSE does not monitor the application portal.

 If something is missing from your file that is necessary for our decision, we will contact you regarding the missing item, and we will inform you as soon as an admission decision has been made.
 If you have serious concerns about the status of your application, please contact the CSE graduate program office at the email address at the bottom of this page.
 Please understand that we receive a huge volume of inquiries and may be unable to respond immediately.
 Thank you for your patience.